Modification of Judgments

 Learn more about how Stern Perkoski Mendez works with clients to address Maintenance (Alimony).

-Modification of Child Support in Evanston, Chicago and Lake Forest
+Modification of Child Support in Evanston, Chicago, Lake Forest and Oakbrook Terrace

 Child support payments are made to the parent with the majority of parenting time to assist with the financial burden of raising the child.
 A child support agreement in Chicago, the North Shore and the surrounding suburbs is usually modified when: